PaylineByMonext/payline-woocommerce/README.md

 ------------

 This extension requires at least wooCommerce 2.3
-It's tested up to wooCommerce 2.6.4
+It's tested up to wooCommerce 2.6.4 and woocommerce 3.x

 Author